emarsden/dash-mpd-rs/README.md

 - Linux, with default features (ffmpeg or vlc as a subprocess) and libav support
 - MacOS, only with default features (problems building the ac-ffmpeg crate against current ffmpeg)
 - Microsoft Windows 10, only with default features
+- Android 11 on Aarch64 via termux (you'll need to install the rust, binutils and ffmpeg packages)

 ## License